tomwhartung/jmws_accoutrements/affiliate_marketing/3-terms_of_service.md

   - https://termly.io/terms-and-conditions/sample-terms-and-conditions-templates-guide/
 - **Note:** They also have templates for return policies, disclosures, and cookie policies

-## Combined General Yet Specific Terms of Service
+# End Result: Combined Terms of Service

+## Process:

+1. Start with the selected starting point
+2. Review and revise as necessary
+3. Review other Terms documents
+4. Add clauses from other documents as desired

+## Result:

+- `4-terms_of_service-8-custom.html`